 This scholarship provides adults the opportunity to pursue higher education later in life.

-This scholarship provides support to African-American, graduating high school seniors from Booker T. Washington High School and/or Metropolitan Baptist Church in Memphis, Tennessee.
+This scholarship provides support to African-American, graduating high school seniors from Booker T. Washington, Hamilton, or Melrose High Schools and/or Metropolitan Baptist Church or Macedonia Baptist M.B.
+Church (Hyde Park) in Memphis, Tennessee.

 This scholarship provides financial support to graduates of Raleigh-Egypt High School who have the interest and drive to pursue higher education, but who may not be able to further their education without financial support.